Fred Neulander

-Fred J. Neulander (born August 14, 1941) is a Reform rabbi from Cherry Hill, New Jersey, who was convicted of hiring two men to murder his wife, Carol Neulander, in 1994.
-He is currently serving a prison term of 30 years to life at New Jersey State Prison in Trenton, New Jersey.
+Fred J. Neulander (August 14, 1941 – April 17, 2024) was an American Reform rabbi from Cherry Hill, New Jersey, who was convicted of hiring two men to murder his wife, Carol Neulander, in 1994.
+He died while serving a prison term of 30 years to life at New Jersey State Prison in Trenton, New Jersey.

 Biography

 Neulander was the founding rabbi of the Congregation M'Kor Shalom Reform Temple in Cherry Hill, New Jersey.
 It opened in the summer of 1974.
 Previously, he had been the assistant rabbi at Temple Emanuel, also in Cherry Hill.
 Neulander graduated from Trinity College in 1963.